pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 won't support XPath 1.0 anymore.
 The difference between XPath 2.0 and XPath 3.1 is not big, so your XPath 2.0 can be expected to work in PMD 7 without any further changes.
 So the migration path is to simply migrate to XPath 2.0.

-After you have migrated your XPath rules to XPath 2.0, remove the "version" property, since that will be removed with PMD 7.
+After you have migrated your XPath rules to XPath 2.0, remove the "version" property, since that has been removed with PMD 7.
 PMD 7 by default uses XPath 3.1.
 See below [XPath](#xpath-migrating-from-10-to-20) for details.

 Then change the `class` attribute of your rule to `net.sourceforge.pmd.lang.rule.xpath.XPathRule` - because the